Scott Baio shows photo of 30k on his wife’s Nordstrom account w/ message to retailer, "NEVER AGAIN!" | John Hawkins' Right Wing News

 - Comment Now 0

-Famous Actor and BIG SPENDER at Nordstrom’s , Scott Baio, tweeted a humiliating tweet to Nordstrom’s because of their bizarre political stance against the President of the United State’s daughter.
-I have been watching the back and forth on Nordstrom dumping Ivanka Trump clothing line but THIS is my favorite reaction…
+Famous Actor and BIG SPENDER at Nordstrom, Scott Baio, tweeted a humiliating tweet to Nordstrom because of their bizarre political stance against the President of the United States’ daughter.
+I have been watching the back and forth on Nordstrom dumping Ivanka Trump’s clothing line, but THIS is my favorite reaction…

 The reason why President Trump will win this war against the whiny left, is because Trump supporters put their money where their mouth is.
 Mostly because they have jobs and they have money.
 Anti-Trumpers will continue on their destructive rant of burning and vandalizing buildings and only turn the influencers like Starbucks against them in the end.
 Pro-Trumpers will continue to show that they’re happy soldiers trying to help America be great again.